Aliases for AP3B1 Gene

 GeneCards Summary for AP3B1 Gene

-AP3B1 (Adaptor-Related Protein Complex 3, Beta 1 Subunit) is a Protein Coding gene.
-Diseases associated with AP3B1 include hermansky-pudlak syndrome 2 and hermansky-pudlak syndrome 1.
-Among its related pathways are Lysosome and Clathrin derived vesicle budding.
-GO annotations related to this gene include protein phosphatase binding.
+AP3B1 (Adaptor Related Protein Complex 3 Beta 1 Subunit) is a Protein Coding gene.
+Diseases associated with AP3B1 include hermansky-pudlak syndrome 2 and hermansky-pudlak syndrome with neutropenia.
+Among its related pathways are Lysosome and Vesicle-mediated transport.
+GO annotations related to this gene include binding and GTP-dependent protein binding.
 An important paralog of this gene is AP3B2.

 UniProtKB/Swiss-Prot for AP3B1 Gene